System Design Space

 • Cores execute instructions and coordinate thread scheduling.

-• Control Unit manages instruction sequencing and execution flow.
+• The control unit manages instruction sequencing and execution flow.

 • Registers provide the fastest memory near each core.

-• Memory controller and buses connect CPU with RAM and devices.
+• The memory controller and buses connect CPU with RAM and devices.

 Source